 Furniture and equipment are recorded at cost.
 Depreciation is computed using the straight-line method with estimated useful lives of five and seven years.
-Leased laboratory equipment is amortized over the lease lives of three and five years.
+Leased laboratory equipment is amortized over the lease life of five years.
 Leasehold improvements are amortized over the remaining lease period.